The Dangerous Book for Boys (TV series): Critical response

 The Dangerous Book for Boys was met with a generally positive response from critics.
 On the review aggregation website Rotten Tomatoes, the series holds a 71% approval rating with an average rating of 7 out of 10 based on 7 reviews.
-Metacritic, which uses a weighted average, assigned the series a score of 63 out of 100 based on 4 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the series a score of 63 out of 100 based on 4 critics, indicating "generally favorable reviews".

-In a positive review, Financial Times' Suzi Feay gave the first season four out of five stars and said, "It’s a wistful and charming comedy whose essential message, echoing the source material, is underlined when mum Beth yells at her brood: “Put down the gadgets for a few minutes!"
+In a positive review, Financial Times' Suzi Feay gave the first season four out of five stars and said, "It's a wistful and charming comedy whose essential message, echoing the source material, is underlined when mum Beth yells at her brood: "Put down the gadgets for a few minutes!"
 In a more mixed critique, Robert Lloyd of The Los Angeles Times said, "There is darkness in the series, but it all bends toward fuzzy good feelings in the end.
 Actually, it feels pretty fuzzy all the way through, conscientiously warm and mostly predictable.
 Lessons are learned, right on time.
 Some viewers, and parents of viewers, will take such qualities as a recommendation, and they're not wrong to."
 The Hollywood Reporter's Tim Goodman was more explicitly negative saying, "Instead of taking the opportunity for true tenderness, real emotions and actual humor, Amazon has created a show in The Dangerous Book for Boys that is just another show, period.
 Opportunity missed."

 Awards and nominations

+Future

+In August 2018, Amazon had cancelled the upcoming season(s).